KayleeMcLaren/Payment-Service/README.md

 - ❌ Integration tests (TestContainers with real DB)
 - ❌ CI/CD pipeline (GitHub Actions for automated testing)

-**For hiring managers:** The architecture and patterns here are production-ready.
+The architecture and patterns here are production-ready.
 The implementation demonstrates I understand Spring Boot and Kotlin.
 In a real production environment, I'd add operational maturity (monitoring, security hardening, documentation) as part of normal development process.

 ---